blq/mochikit/doc/rst/MochiKit/Iter-ext.rst

 :mochidef:`filterMap(mapFn, iterable)`:

-    convenience in the common(?) case where you need to do a mapping but also discard certain elements (when mapFn returns null/undefined)
+    convenience in the common(?) case where you need to do a mapping but also discard certain elements (when mapFn returns null/undefined) i.e if mapFn null/undefined is treated as false

 :mochidef:`iflattenArray(root)`: